hinamizawa/MATH-8510-Galois-Theory/README.md

 # MATH-8510-Galois-Theory

-The notes is a mixture from various sourses.
+These notes are a mixture from various sources.
 They are

-[1] ‪James Milne, Field and Galois Theory.
+* ‪James Milne, Field and Galois Theory.
-[2] Patrick Ingram, Lecture Notes.
+* Patrick Ingram, Lecture Notes.
-[3] Joseph Rotman,Advanced Modern Algebra.
+* Joseph Rotman, Advanced Modern Algebra.